phohenecker/family-tree-data-gen/README.md

 means of the ontology mentioned above.
-Therefore, you have to download the DLV executable for your platform from the [official website](http://www.dlvsystem.com/dlv/#1), and provide the path to the same via option `--dlv`:
+Therefore, you have to download the DLV executable for your platform from the [official website](http://www.dlvsystem.com/dlv/#1), and provide the path to the same as (the only) positional arg:

 ```
-(family-tree-data-gen)$ ./run-data-gen.sh --dlv /path/to/dlv [OTHER OPTIONS]
+(family-tree-data-gen)$ ./run-data-gen.sh [OPTIONS] /path/to/dlv
 ```

 Notice that DLV is free for academic and non-commercial educational use.